The Skills Connect for Immigrants Program provides employment services to immigrants representing all employment sectors in B.C.

 - This means that immigrants with backgrounds in teaching, business and finance, IT, tourism, construction, transportation, mining, oil and gas, and health amongst other sectors, may be eligible for the program.

-- It also means those immigrants (and their professions) who formerly were excluded from services under the Health sector program, may now be eligible for the program.
-Professionals like Psychologists, Dentists (and Dental Hygienists), and Veterinarians may now be eligible for assistance.
+- It also means those immigrants (and their professions) who formerly were excluded from services under the Health sector program, may now be eligible for the General program

 The Skills Connect for Immigrants Program expansion also enables us to work with immigrants of all skill levels.